 Open Frame Doors

-Open frame doors are often seen with a glass insert but can also been left open.
+Open frame doors are often seen with a glass insert but can also be left open.
 They’re usually used for decorative purposes.

 Mullion Frame Doors